 Research students pitch their work against the clock, often to a nail biting finish!
 They are competing to communicate the impact of their research to an audience and judging panel.
 The top three receive prizes and coaching for the national 3MT semi-final.
 Many of our finalists also put themselves forward for Falling Walls Labs.

-The next Three Minute Thesis event will take place on Wednesday 10 June 2020 as part of the York Festival of Ideas.
+The next Three Minute Thesis event will take place online on Wednesday 10 June 2020 as part of the York Festival of Ideas 2020.
+Book your free place at the final.

 3MT was developed by the University of Queensland to celebrate the best research.
 Find out the breadth of work being undertaken at York through clear, engaging and concise presentations.